barrelstrength/sprout-docs/docs/contributing.md

 Pull requests should clearly describe the problem and solution and provide a step-by-step explanation of how to test, if possible.
 Include the relevant issue number if there is one.

+## Translations

+You can add a translation file to your project using Static Translations (https://docs.craftcms.com/v3/static-translations.html) and target Sprout Forms using the translation categories that it uses.
+Sprout Forms relies on multiple modules so there are multiple translation categories you will need to translate if you want full a complete translation.
+For example, Sprout Forms relies on Sprout Base Fields, Sprout Base Email, Sprout Base Reports, and Sprout Base which would all need to be translated to provide a full translation of Sprout Forms.

 <hr>

 _Thank you to [Craft CMS](https://github.com/craftcms/cms) and [Bootstrap](https://github.com/twbs/bootstrap) for many ideas that have gone into creating this document._